-While the majority of Chemistry majors complete research with faculty from the Chemistry department, many students complete their research requirement outside of the department.
-Several options include research with WFU School of Medicine faculty, research labs at other academic institutions, and summer industry experiences.
-Students interested in completing their research requirement outside of the Chemistry department must complete the CHM 390 Approval Form and submit it to Dr. Lindsay Comstock to verify that research to be conducted is chemical in nature.
-Once approved, a POI will be issued to register for CHM 390.
-Upon completing the research experience, a written report must be submitted to receive credit for completing research.
+While the majority of chemistry majors complete research with faculty in the department, many students complete their research requirement elsewhere.
+Options include research with WFU School of Medicine faculty, interdisciplinary research in other WFU departments and research labs at other academic institutions or summer industry experiences.
+Students interested in completing their research requirement outside of the department must complete the CHM 390 Approval Form and submit it to Dr. Lindsay Comstock.
+A list of WFU School of Medicine faculty who have previously supervised CHM 390 research can be found here.